karpfenproject/karpfen-dsl-tools/guides/kmeta_grammar_guide.md

 ## Complete Example

-The following example defines a metamodel for a robot navigation system:
+Here is a full metamodel for the cleaning robot demo:

 ```
 type "Point" "A point in 2D space" {